-Buffett & Son was a direct descendant of the oldest grocery store in Omaha and Ernest’s demanding ways were all in pursuit of an ideal vision of service to his customers.
-He felt certain the discount national chain stores that were encroaching on the neighborhoods were a fad that would disappear because they could never provide a comparable level of service.
+Buffett & Son was a descendant of the oldest grocery store in Omaha, and Ernest’s demanding ways were in pursuit of an ideal vision of service to customers.
+He felt certain the discount chain stores that were encroaching on the neighborhoods were a fad because they could never provide a comparable level of service.
 Sometime during this period, he wrote confidently to one of his relatives: “The day of the chain store is over.”

-Today’s supermarkets all build around a layout which was introduced around this time, where you enter the store in the produce section, travel through the packaged goods aisles and finish collecting items in the dairy and egg shelves.
+Today’s supermarkets built around a layout introduced around that time, where you enter the store in the produce section, travel through the packaged goods aisles and finish collecting items in the dairy and egg shelves.
 In the pre-WWII America, a grocery store was completely different.
 As a fascinating blog post about “Grocery Shopping in the 1920s” explains, instead of walking through the aisles and selecting produce for oneself, “In the early 1920s, the customer approached the counter, made a request, and the clerk selected the merchandise for the shopper.
 Much of the merchandise was kept behind the counter.”

 In fact, the customer rarely, if ever handled any product until they were in the comfort of their own home.